jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 ```

 The function signature is a bit complex, but will make sense after you give it a bit of thought.
 The return value is a [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)
 which means that the result of this function is an asynchronous operation.

+The body of the CompletionStage is a `CompletableFuture` in this case.
+The body of the completable future should be you calling or data fetching layer
+(most likely repositories).
+Make sure you use a query that fetches the entire batch (SQL `IN` query)!
+If you just put a singlar fetch in a loop you will still
+end up with N+1 queries.

-The return value of the `CompletionStage` is a Map.
-An example of this map is:
+The return value should be a Map.
+In our example the map looks like this:

 ```javascript
 {